pdoehle/swc-notes/python.md

 ## Storing Multiple Values in Lists
 - SLIDE

-- Lists allow us to store multipe values and treat them like one object.
+- Lists allow us to store multiple values and treat them like one object.

 - You make lists in Python by putting items in square brackets.